opulencephp/docs/console.md

 2. Long, eg "--help"

 #### Short Names
 Short option names are always a single letter.
 Multiple short options can be grouped together.
-For example, "-rf" means that options with short codes "r" and "f" have been specified.
+For example, `-rf` means that options with short codes "r" and "f" have been specified.
 The default value will be used for short options.

 #### Long Names
-Long option names can specify values in two ways:  "--foo=bar" or "--foo bar".
-If you only specify "--foo" for an optional-value option, then the default value will be used.
+Long option names can specify values in two ways:  `--foo=bar` or `--foo bar`.
+If you only specify `--foo` for an optional-value option, then the default value will be used.

 #### Array Options
-Options can be arrays, eg "--foo=bar --foo=baz" will set the "foo" option to `["bar", "baz"]`.
+Options can be arrays, eg `--foo=bar --foo=baz` will set the "foo" option to `["bar", "baz"]`.

 Like arguments, option types can be specified by bitwise OR-ing types together.
 Let's look at an example: